-What is the skin cryotherapy procedure?
+What is cryotherapy in dermatology?

 Warts are small bumps on the skin that are usually painful.
-They are caused by a human papillomavirus infection and can be completely removed with liquid nitrogen.

 Known as age spots, these skin spots can be drastically reduced by cryotherapy.

-They appear as benign skin growths and can be easily treated with cryotherapy.
+Appear as benign skin growths and can be easily treated with cryotherapy.